#CardCorner: 1983 Topps Rudy May

 In 1984, the Yankees brought him back for a Spring Training look, but May realized that he couldn’t pitch any longer; his bad back simply would not allow it.
 Now 39 years old, May understood that it was time to move on.

 For about 10 years, May did little in retirement, until his daughters convinced him to return to the working world.
 So May took a job managing convenience stores and later became a managing consultant for British Petroleum.
-He finally retired in 2014, and now spends most of his time fishing and doing yardwork.
+He finally retired in 2014 and spent most of his time fishing and doing yardwork.

-May is enjoying the good life, but the road that he took to arrive there was anything but easy.
+May enjoyed a good life before passing away on Oct.
+19, 2024, at the age of 80.
+But the road that he took to arrive there was anything but easy.
 From dealing with segregated clubhouses and anxiety on the pitching mound, to life with the “Hell’s Angels” and a succession of disruptive trades, May’s life in baseball was hardly as smooth as his picturesque pitching motion.
 A baseball life rarely is.

 Bruce Markusen is the manager of digital and outreach learning at the National Baseball Hall of Fame and Museum